 6.7 When the Academic Support Office confirms your return to your studies, they will send you written information to help you plan for your return.
-Course Administration will also organise supportive monitoring sessions for you for the first four weeks of your return, to help you reintegrate to your course.
+Course Administration will also organise a supportive mentoring session with Student Support on your return and we may also arrange a series of further sessions in the first four weeks of your return, if appropriate.
 These sessions are put in place to support your academic progress, so make sure you attend them.
-If you don't attend them, we may review your place on your course.